bdauliya/PLC-Programming/README.md

 # PLC-Programming
-PLC Programming to control the speed of motor.
+Rslogix 500 Ladder logic for speed control of an AC Motor.